Teen shot, suspect sought

-A teenager was shot several times and the accused gunman is being sought by Laurel police after a shooting that occurred just after midnight Tuesday.
+A teenager was shot several times and left bleeding and lying in a city street, and the accused teenage gunman is being sought by Laurel police.

+Ronald Buckley, 19, is facing a charge of aggravated assault, police reported, and he has been placed on the National Crime Information Center as wanted.

 Two juveniles are in custody and two adults who were initially charged in the case have since been released from jail, Chief Tommy Cox of the Laurel Police Department reported.

-“We are hoping later in the day or tomorrow we will be able to release more information,” Cox said.
-“We are conducting interviews and taking statements in the investigation.”
+“We are conducting interviews and taking statements in the investigation,” Cox said.

+Investigator Brad Freeman is assigned to the case.
+Anyone with information about this or any other case is encouraged to call LPD at 601-399-4440 or Crime Stoppers at 601-428-STOP (7867).

 (0) comments